Languages of Bulgaria: 2001 Census

 The 2001 census defines an ethnic group as a "community of people, related to each other by origin and language, and close to each other by mode of life and culture"; and one's mother tongue as "the language a person speaks best and usually uses for communication in the family (household)".

 Bulgarian

 Bulgarian is the country's only official language.
-It's spoken by the vast majority of the Bulgarian population and used at all levels of society.
+It is spoken by the vast majority of the Bulgarian population and used at all levels of society.
 It is a Slavic language, and its closest relative is Macedonian.

-Bulgarian is written with Cyrillic, which is also used by Russian, Ukrainian, Serbian and Macedonian.
+Bulgarian is written with Cyrillic, which is also used by Russian, Ukrainian, Belarusian, Serbian and Macedonian.